edspencer/bragdoc-ai/features/brag-rename/log.md

   - Updated test examples to use Achievement instead of Brag
 - Next: Search for remaining type imports in components

+### 16:00-16:16
+- Updated prompts.ts to use Achievement terminology
+- Updated chat/route.ts to use Achievement terminology
+- Updated eval files to use Achievement terminology:
+  - evals/context-brag/types.ts
+  - evals/context-brag/dataset.ts
+  - evals/context-brag/eval.ts
+  - evals/conversation-gen/types.ts
+  - evals/conversation-gen/generator.ts
+- Updated plan.md to mark Phase 2 and 3 as completed

 ### Current Status
-Making good progress on Phase 2: Core Type Updates.
-All major type definitions and eval files have been updated.
+Completed Phase 2 and 3.
+All major type definitions, eval files, and components have been updated.

 ### Notes
 - Migration strategy: Using a simple ALTER TABLE RENAME approach